JamesWoolfenden/tf-scaffold/README.md

 Where all the information goes.

-### terraform.tfvars
+### main.auto.tfvars

 This is the standard file for setting your variables in.
+The auto keyword ensures its picked up and used by Terraform.

 ### variables.tf